xapian/xapian-docsprint/advanced/unigramlm.rst

 Constructor Parameters
 ----------------------

-User can select parameters to clamp negetive value and select smoothing scheme using.
+User can select parameters to clamp negative value and select smoothing scheme using.
 Xapian manages a enum for selection of smoothing technique:Following values need to be assigned to select_smoothing parameter to select smoothing type:

 *Jelinek Mercer Smoothing - JELINEK_MERCER_SMOOTHING*